 The Rockwall Trail in Kootenay National Park is, without a doubt, one of the best backpacking trips in the Canadian Rockies.
 The highlight of the 54km long path is the chance to walk alongside the huge limestone cliff that lends its name to the trail.
 But that’s just the beginning of the beauty found on this spectacular backpacking route.

 Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.
-The rugged route crosses the Continental Divide between British Columbia and Alberta no less than 30 times, passing hanging glaciers, vibrant wildflower meadows, snow capped peaks, deep river valleys and more.
-Discover a brief history of the trail, a route rundown and essentual planning info as well as a summary of our own GDT section hike
+Discover a brief history of the trail, a route rundown and essential planning info as well as a summary of our own GDT section hike

 Grasslands National Park is one of the most unique national parks in Canada and yet is also one of the quietest.
 We left the park kicking ourselves that we hadn’t visited more of Saskatchewan sooner.
 Don’t do the same – put Grasslands National Park on your priority list and get ready to be amazed.